outerbounds/ob-project-starter/flows/xkcd-data/README.md

-Fetch the latest XKCD comic and update the `XKCD` data asset periodically
+Fetch the latest XKCD comic and update [the `xkcd` data asset](data) periodically.
+If a new comic is available, this flow triggers the `XKCDExplainer` flow.